We are supporting human rights in Botswana, championing the rights of people living with HIV so that they can access the services they need.

 We believe everyone has the right to access HIV prevention and treatment services, which is why we work with BONELA to ensure justice and dignity for everyone affected by HIV in Botswana.

-Since 2014, BONELA have used a legal aid database to refer and track human rights abuse cases against key populations and, in 2016, the team supported the successful registration of Botswana’s first LGBTI organisation, LEGABIBO.
+Since 2014, BONELA have used a legal aid database to refer and track human rights abuse cases against marginalised people and, in 2016, the team supported the successful registration of Botswana’s first LGBTI organisation, LEGABIBO.

 OUR IMPACT IN BOTSWANA